How many atoms are in a person?

 Advertisement

-In the end, we're all made up of the same fundamental pieces of matter: atoms.
-Each atom contains three small subatomic particles -- protons, neutrons and electrons.
+We're all made up of the same fundamental pieces of matter: atoms.
+Each atom contains three small subatomic particles -- protons, neutrons, and electrons.
 In the center of the atom, the protons and neutrons gather to form the nucleus, while the electrons zip around that nucleus as if they are minute planets orbiting their own little sun [source: Northwestern].

-A human body weighing 154 pounds (70 kilograms) is comprised of 7 billion billion billion atoms, which is a 7 followed by 27 zeros.
-It includes a variety of different types of atoms -- only few of which the average person is probably familiar with.
+A human's body weighing 154 pounds (70 kilograms) is comprised of 7 billion billion billion atoms.
+To be clear, that's a 7 followed by 27 zeros!
+It includes a variety of different types of atoms -- only a few of which the average person is probably familiar with.

 Of these atoms, three types make up the majority.
 Case in point?
-Ninety-nine percent of the atoms in the human body can be divided into the following amounts: 65 percent hydrogen, 24 percent oxygen and 10 percent carbon.
-The remaining 1 percent includes trace elements like zirconium, radium, boron, copper and lead [sources: Freitas, Kross].
+Ninety-nine percent of the atoms in human cells can be divided into the following amounts: 65 percent hydrogen, 24 percent oxygen, and 10 percent carbon.
+The remaining 1 percent of additional trace elements varies widely but usually includes zirconium, radium, boron, copper, and lead [sources: Freitas, Kross].

 Advertisement